 Since the early 1990's I have been investigating and working with the process of mark making and abstraction.
-I have explored the surface of canvas and paper through processes like: sewing, burning, and pouring.
-Mark making - using everyday elements like hot plates, irons, and charcoal lighters, keeps the dialogue of abstraction open and exploratory.
+I have explored the surface of canvas and paper through various processes: sewing, burning, and pouring.
+Mark making -- using everyday elements like hot plates, irons, and charcoal lighters -- keeps the dialogue of abstraction open and exploratory.

-The exciting outcome is a vibrant motion that pulls the viewer into the surface of the painting with an almost hypnotic effect.
+The exciting result is a vibrant motion that pulls the viewer into the surface of the painting with an almost hypnotic effect.

-The varying size and organic shape of the burns creates compositions that, even when responding to geometrical patterns, maintain a naturally random effect.
-The perception is of something in constant movement and transformation that goes beyond the pure enjoyment of the canvas.
-Like “Cuts” by Lucio Fontana destruction and creation are bound together in these works.
+The size and organic shape of the burns creates compositions that, even when responding to geometrical patterns, maintain a naturally random effect.
+The images are in constant movement with a transformation that goes beyond the pure enjoyment of the canvas.
+Like “Cuts” by Lucio Fontana, destruction and creation are bound together in these works.

 The burns negates the canvas as a solely pictorial vehicle while introducing three-dimensionality into an otherwise two-dimensional surface.